auctores-varii/new.aavv.io/_posts/2018-09-16-OhneTitelSpecialAnniversary.markdown

 ---

-<p>I was looking at recording and reproducing the sounds of the Salix; within his context.
+I was looking at recording and reproducing the sounds of the Salix; within his context.
 A conversation listening to the tree and telling about its roots.

-I ended up imaging the soundscape/picture of a similar Sunday morning, with the tree and families.
+I ended up imaging the soundscape/picture of a similar Sunday morning, with the tree and families.<br>